neyhartj/sequence_handling/README.md

 ___

 ## Batch Submission Scripts

+**NOTE: Each of these scripts contains usage information within the script itself.
+Furthermore, all values for these scripts are hard-coded into the script itself.
+Please open each script using your favourite text editor (ex. [_Vim_](http://www.vim.org), [_Sublime Text_](http://www.sublimetext.com), [_Visual Studio Code_](http://code.visualstudio.com), etc.) to read usage information and set values**

 ### ~~Read_Counts.sh~~

 **NOTE: This script has been converted to a shell script.
 See `read_counts.sh` above.**